-When you’re moving to a new city as a Millennial, you’ll want to make sure you can get a job.
-An abundance of entry-level jobs is important.
+When you’re moving to a new city as a Millennial, you’ll want to make sure you get the job you really want.
+So, an abundance of entry-level jobs in the city is important.

 To determine the number of full-time, entry-level job openings by city, we searched the Indeed.com database and set a 25-mile radius around each city center, with the assumption that Millennials will commute up to twenty-five miles for an entry-level job.

 After finding the number of available entry-level positions in a city, we adjusted it against U.S. Census Bureau data showing that city’s population aged 20-34 which shows the relative strength of the entry-level job market for Millennials.

 2. How much time is spent commuting in the city?
 (7.5% of score)

 As human beings, time is our most valuable asset.
 How we spend it shapes who we are, and what we can accomplish.

 This is why we chose to include “time spent commuting” as part of Best Place For Millennials To Live study.
 The less time you spend commuting, the more time you have for interests and hobbies such as sports leagues, gaming, and hitting the gym.